kobiso/kobiso.github.io/_posts/research/2018-07-27-research-CBAM.md

 # Convolutional Block Attention Module

 ![Overview]({{ site.url }}{{ site.baseurl }}/assets/images/cbam/overview.png){: .align-center}{:height="100%" width="100%"}
-*Figure 1: **The overview of CBAM.** The module has two sequential sub-modules: *channel* and *spatial*.
+*Figure 1: **The overview of CBAM.** The module has two sequential sub-modules: channel and spatial.
 The intermediate feature map is adaptively refined through our module (CBAM) at every convolutional block of deep networks.*
 {: .text-center}

 The overall attention process can be summarized as: